sven-hash/docs/content/run-nym-nodes/mixnodes.md

 Once you've upgraded, **make sure to unbond and then rebond your node** via the [Finney Testnet web wallet](https://web-wallet-finney.nymtech.net/)!

+Once you have rebonded your node with 100 HALs (this is currently a hardcoded amount for the testnet), the rest of the balance in your mixnode will be returned to your wallet.
+Make sure to check your balance via the web wallet interface.

 ## Initialize your mixnode

 If you are new to Nym, here's how you initialize a mixnode: